 The bike’s tension knob also has an emergency brake function.
 You can press it down to stop the flywheel from spinning if needed.
 This may be necessary, especially if you’ve been pedaling at high speed.

 The bike’s drivetrain uses a poly-v belt resistant to stretching.
 Thus, it doesn’t require any lubrication.
-Also, a belt generates less vibration than a chain and contributes to the overall smoothness of the ride.
+Also, a belt generates less vibration than a chain and contributes to the ride’s overall smoothness.

 The Life Fitness IC1 comes equipped with a 3-piece crankset featuring solid steel arms.
-It will support any spin workout as long as the user doesn’t exceed the specified 287 lbs (130 kg) weight limit.
+It will support any spin workout as long as it doesn’t exceed the specified 287 lbs (130 kg) weight limit.

 The included pedals don’t have SPD elements for spin shoes, but they do have adjustable toe cages.
-They also have standard 9/16 threads, so if you ever need to replace them, compatible options are widely available.
+They also have standard 9/16 threads, so compatible options are widely available if you ever need to replace them.

 Although the included LCD isn’t too fancy, as it doesn’t have Bluetooth or online connectivity, it still is better than the average basic unit.
 Its LCD divides into three sub-sections so that you can see up to three workout metrics at once.
 It tracks time, distance, speed, RPM, calories burned, and pulse.